-Laptop Check Out Students can borrow a laptop from the Office of Student Research!
-To check out a laptop, please contact the Office of Student Research; you will need your Coyote OneCard.
-Laptops can be checked out for an entire semester.
-Contact by phone at 909-537-3177.
-Basic Needs Initiative The CSU Basic Needs Initiative supports student's well-being and basic needs by providing access to immediate food assistance, financial assisstance, short term emergency housing, and connecting students with additional resources and support on campus and in your community.
+ITS Technology Lending Students who need a Computer or iPad can check out one device for the entire semester.
+Visit ITS Technology Lending Basic Needs Initiative The CSU Basic Needs Initiative supports student's well-being and basic needs by providing access to immediate food assistance, financial assisstance, short term emergency housing, and connecting students with additional resources and support on campus and in your community.
 The Office of Services to Students with Disabilities (SSD) is committed to providing eligible students accommodations that ensure equal access to learning and equal opportunity for academic success.
 Services include notetaking, oncampus transportation, exam accommodations, and class aides.
 Please contact SSD for a consultation and to learn more about the services they offer, by phone at 909-537-5238 or e-mail ssd@csusb.edu.
 The Student Health Center provides health care services to all registered students.
 The health center offers services to students with the goal of promoting good health on the road to academic and professional success.
 Their medical services include primary care, immunizations, nursing care and health education.
 The health center is conveniently equipped with a pharmacy and laboratory.
 For information about hours, immunizations, and available health insurance plans, visit their website or contact them at 909-537-5241.
 The Queer and Transgender Resource Center provides education and advocacy to develop a more equitable and inclusive environment by addressing issues of homophobia and heterosexism throughout the campus community.
 Contact by phone at 909-537-5963.
 The Recreation & Wellness Center is proud to offer the CSUSB community a wide range of activities and programs to enhance physical fitness, learn new skills, engage in friendly sports competition, expand one's knowledge base/comfort level, relieve stress, and to simply have fun!
 They welcome all enrolled CSUSB students, staff, faculty, and alumni regardless of age, gender, experience, and ability.
 Contact by phone at 909-537-2348 or e-mail recwell@csusb.edu.
 Institutional Equity & Compliance oversees implementation of Title IX on campus, implements the End Sexual Violence Training, and addresses complaints about sexual misconduct and harassment.
 Contact by phone at 909-537-5669 or e-mail iec@csusb.edu.
 The University Police pledges to do all it can to provide quality service and perform its mission using the COPS philosophy.
-With the help and support of the campus community, our campus can become the SAFEST it has ever been.
+With the help and support of the campus community, our campus can become the safest it has ever been.
 The University Police are located in UP 101.
-The emergency line is 909-537-5999, and the nonemergency line is 909-537-7777.
+The emergency line is 909-537-5999, and the non-emergency line is 909-537-7777.
 The University Police also offers a Campus Escort Service.
 If you need a campus escort, please call 909-537-5165.
 The Veterans Success Center offers dynamic programs that are comprehensive in scope and sensitive to the unique needs of service members to include: science, technology, engineering, and mathematics (STEM) tutoring; SALUTE Veterans National Honor Society; veterans' graduation celebration; complimentary printing; free test taking materials; advocacy and referral; new student veterans' orientation; a monthly seminar series; weekly mental health support group; refrigerator and microwave; complimentary arts and crafts; and a military veterans' writers group.
 Contact by phone at 909-537-5195 or e-mail vsc@ csusb.edu.
-Graduate Student Life Grad Slam: 3-Minute Thesis The Grad Slam is a research communication competition that showcases the outstanding research of CSUSB graduate students.
+Graduate Student Life Grad Slam: 3-Minute Thesis The Grad Slam is a research communication compe-tition that showcases the outstanding research of CSUSB graduate students.
 The competition is open to currently enrolled CSUSB graduate students completing a thesis, project, or dissertation.
-Watch for announcements in fall 2023 for the spring 2024 competition.
+Watch for announcements in fall 2025 for the spring 2026 competition.